patrikja/MScThesisExaminer/README.md

 * My [grading guidelines for project proposals](grade_project_proposal.md)
 * Planning report (due 10 days after the project proposal has been accepted)
     * The planning report can be seen as an extended version of the project proposal extended with a time plan.
-    * The start date is around or before the hand-in of the project proposal (writing the proposal is also part of the MSc thesis work)
+    * The formal start date is when the project proposal is accepted (but writing the proposal is also an important preparation for the MSc thesis work)
     * Make sure to include a preliminary date for the mid-term report/presentation.
 * [Mid-term report/presentation](https://masterthesis.cms.chalmers.se/content/planning-and-mid-project-reports)
     * When the planning report has been accepted, the next next step is to plan a concrete meeting slot for the half-time reporting.
 I suggest using a [doodle](http://doodle.com/) to find a suitable date and time.